imjoy-team/ImJoy/docs/api.md

 ```

 Use the returned object to update the window, or use `onClose` to set a callback
 function which will be called when the window is closed.
+Similarily, `onResize` can be used to set callbacks which will be called when the window size is changed.

 To close the created window, call `win.close()`.

 To scroll to the window in the ImJoy workspace, call `win.focus()`.

+Inside the window plugin, `this.close`, `this.onClose`, `this.focus`, `this.resize`, `this.onResize` can be used.

 <!-- tabs:start -->